mark13mark/slack-rag-server/README.md

 - Go 1.20 or higher
 - AWS account with Bedrock access
 - Slack workspace with Bot and App permissions
-- Public endpoint URL for your server (for Slack events)
+- Public endpoint URL for your server (for Slack events) (for local testing you can utilize a ngrok tunnel)

 ### Environment Variables